Tag Archives: Ed Madden

 Ellen Goldberg’s Turned Into Mattering is the winner among poets with previous book or chapbook publication; her chapbook will be published in March of 2012.
 The runner-up manuscript was “My Father’s House” by Ed Madden.

-D Gilson’s Catch & Release is the winner among poets without previous book or chapbook publication; his chapbook will be published in April of 2012.
+_ _____________’s Catch & Release is the winner among poets without previous book or chapbook publication; their chapbook will be published in April of 2012.
 The runner-up manuscript was “Rain Leaping Up When a Cab Goes Past” by David Eye.

 Please stay tuned for more announcements as we finalize our 2012 schedule, including more titles in our Editor’s Series and the lineup for next year’s Summer Kitchen Series!